microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 </div>

-Figures below further shows the detailed performance profiles.
+Figures below further show performance profiles in detail.
 Figure 1 visualizes latency reduction in different sequence lengths in A100 GPU for Bert-base model.
 The baseline (blue) is from Huggingface transformers without any kernel injection, the orange is from Deepspeed with CUDA kernels and the gray is from Deepspeed with Triton kernels.
-Figure 2 show again the normalized latency in A100 but for Bert-large model.
+Figure 2 shows again the normalized latency in A100 but for Bert-large model.

 <div align="center">